 Each policy sold by the company also offers an accelerated death benefit rider at no cost.

 Simply put, this means if you become terminally ill while the policy is in force, you can get a portion of the death benefit while you’re still living.
-This money can be used to help with medical bills, among other things.

 No Medical Exam Policies